k78ma/quartz/content/4A/MTE 484/Sampled-Data System Stability.md

 ---
 The **map** from $\begin{bmatrix} r \\ d\end{bmatrix}$ to $\begin{bmatrix} u \\ e \\ y\end{bmatrix}$ is the function that sends $r(t), d(t)$ to the resulting $u(t), e(t), y(t)$.

 - This is basically a more generalized version of a transfer function.
+A SD system does not have well-defined closed-loop transfer functions in CT since it is not LTI.

 > [!definition] Sampled-Data System Closed-Loop Stability
 > A sampled-data system is closed-loop stable if the map from from $\begin{bmatrix} r \\ d\end{bmatrix}$ to $\begin{bmatrix} u \\ e \\ y\end{bmatrix}$ is BIBO stable.